hydrogen-css/hydrogen/README.md

 - `:a` for `active`

 While media queries work with all attributes, states are restricted to the utilities listed in the state section of the documentation.

+### Dark Mode

+You can specify unique styles for users who have their browsers/OS set to prefer dark mode.
+This can be done by adding `:dark` to your media query calls:

+- `data-h2-bg-color="b(primary)"` will set the default background color to `primary`;
+- `data-h2-bg-color="b(primary) b:dark(secondary)"` will set the default background color to `primary`, and if the user prefers dark mode, will set the background to `secondary`

+Please note that class-based dark mode isn't available yet, but is in the works.